florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

     - js/
 Gulpfile.js</code></pre>

-If I run the `assets:install --symlink` command Symfony will create symlinks from the `web/bundles/` directory to the  `public` directory in the corresponding bundle for me.
+If I run the `assets:install --symlink` command, Symfony will create symlinks from the `web/bundles/` directory to the  `public` directory in the corresponding bundle for me.
 With my structure the `web/bundles/` directory looks like this:

 <pre><code>- web/bundles/
     - acmedemo/